Apr 25, 2022

 If you set up the closet the right way, your morning routine becomes much smoother!

 I love this type of shelving – it’s so flexible to add containers and hooks where we need them.
 The green container is where we keep Emily’s socks.
-Each container has two pairs of socks, with different colors for her to match with her choice of her outfit for the day.

 These baskets are full of Chelyn’s clothing accessories: